feilipu/Arduino_FreeRTOS_Library/readme.md

 This library was the genesis of [generalised support for the ATmega platform within FreeRTOS](https://github.com/FreeRTOS/FreeRTOS-Kernel/pull/48).

 Over the past few years freeRTOS development has become increasingly 32-bit orientated, with little change or improvement for the 8-bit world.
 As such I'm treating this 1st January 2022 10.4.6 snapshot as my LTS release.
+Bugfixes to 7th August 2022 have been added.

 ## General